kjh31102/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-'Expor US Bikeshare Data' project is making user-interactive program on which users can search useful bikeshare data like user type, most commonly-used station, etc.
+'Explore US Bikeshare Data' project is making user-interactive program on which users can search useful bikeshare data like user type, most commonly-used station, etc.
 Bikeshare data is provided by Motivate, a bike share provider for many major cities in the United States.